brunoeducsantos/Behavioral-Cloning/README.md

 I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 1 as evidenced by the fast decreasing of mean squared error of both training and validation dataset.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

+# Disclamer

+This project was cloned from [Udacity Behavioral Cloning project](https://github.com/udacity/CarND-Behavioral-Cloning-P3) in the context of [Self-Driving Carnanodegree](https://eu.udacity.com/course/self-driving-car-engineer-nanodegree--nd013).